Looking for the perfect way to end 2021 on a high? Then it’s time to get planning your festive break in Scotland!

 Christmas at The Botanics

-Now in its third year, Christmas at the Botanics (22 November – 29 December) is a must-see!
+Now in its fifth year, Christmas at the Botanics (25 November – 2 January) is a must-see!
 One of the top things to do in Edinburgh in December, wander round the capital’s 70 acres of majestic gardens in the dark, magically lit up with light features such as the Tunnel of Light, Laser Garden, Festive Flotilla of glowing boats, and Scented Fire Garden.
 There’s music, mulled wine, hot chocolate, festive foods and fire-pits to gather round.
 You’re guaranteed to get some insta-worthy shots on your way round.
 We highly recommend it!

 Husky sledge rides in the Highlands

 What better and more memorable way to enjoy Scotland’s beautiful outdoors in the winter than a husky sledge ride!
 Scotland has a number of husky centres where you can meet the dogs and go for a sledge ride, or even have a full-day experience with professional racers where you help to train the dogs.
 Snow is also not essential for a ride!
-Try Bowland Trails in Perthshire, Cairngorm Sleddog Centre in Aviemore, or Huskyhaven in Aberdeenshire.
+Try Bowland Trails in Perthshire, or Huskyhaven in Aberdeenshire.

 Visit Santa and his Reindeer